codership/galera/Docs_tommi/python3/source/configurationtips.rst

 This chapter contains some advanced configuration tips.

 --------------------------------------
-Setting Parallel CPU Threads
+Setting Parallel Slave Threads
 --------------------------------------
-.. _`Setting Parallel CPU Threads`:
+.. _`Setting Parallel Slave Threads`:

 .. index::
    pair: Configuration Tips; innodb_autoinc_lock_mode
 .. index::
    pair: Configuration Tips; innodb_locks_unsafe_for_binlog
 .. index::
    pair: Configuration Tips; wsrep_slave_threads

-There is no rule about how many slave :abbr:`CPU (Central Processing Unit)` threads one should configure for replication.
+There is no rule about how many slave threads one should configure for replication.
 At the same time, parallel threads do not guarantee better performance.
 However, parallel applying will not impair regular operation performance and will most likely speed up the synchronization of new nodes with the cluster.

 Start with four slave threads per CPU core, the logic being that, in a